tfabris/BlueGigaEmpeg/README.md

    in the USB section instead.
 If there is a little yellow boo boo icon instead of a serial port, then you must install the necessary FTDI drivers for the USB-serial connection to the board.
-Links to these drivers are in the "Prerequisites" section of this document.
+Links to these drivers are in the "Resources" section of this document.

  - Now, plugging in the Bluetooth breakout board into the PC with the USB micro cable makes a serial port appear in the Windows Device Manager.